donalsonwilson-stack/MarketCompetitionMetrics/README.md

 If you use this package, please cite:

 Wilson, D. & Azmani, A. (2025).
 MarketCompetitionMetrics: An Open-Source Python and R Framework for Measuring Market Competition: Implementation of Boone, Panzar-Rosse, Lerner, and Herfindahl-Hirschman Indices.
+DOI: 10.5281/zenodo.18263666.